stroxler/ape_osx/readme.md

 to get a Finder window, then right-click and "Open" the app, which allows you to override the security protections.
 Obviously only do this for apps you trust.

+## VsCode initialization

+Install the vim extension, since without this I can't type haha.

+### rust - vscode is very good for this, maybe the best

+Install the `Rust (rls)` and `Rusty Code` extensions, which between them make vscode pretty good for rust development.
+I'd say spacemacs is also pretty solid; the one big advantage of vscode is that it shows the type under cursor on hover, which I have thus far had trouble getting from spacemacs.

+### resonml - honestly thus far vscode isn't so great, but keep trying

+Probably install the reaonml plugin.
+As of me writing (late October 2018), my experience is that it doesn't seem to actually work - I use emacs for ocaml, and so far nothing is very good for reasonml.
+But the tutorials claim it works well, which means that there's probably either a temporary issue or that my setup is subtly incorrect.

+### more to try out (if I get frustrated with spacemacs/spacevim)

+#### Scala

+I really want to try out ensime; the `Scala Language Server` might be the best way for me to try it out quickly (neovim might also be good) because ensime and spacemacs are incompatible.

+Note that if I decide ensime rocks but I'd rather not use vscode, I could make a dedicated emacs environment, or try to get neovim+ensime working.

+...
+There's actually a second scala ide support package, the `Scala (sbt)` plugin, which apparently uses sbt.
+I have no idea if it's much good.
+It has a lot of stars, fwiw.

+#### Haskell

+Thus far spaceemacs + haskell has worked decently for me, but I sometimes get confused and I do find the type hints to be a little less than I want (ocaml spacemacs is a bit better).
+If I start writing a lot of haskell, it may be worth trying out the haskell language server.